schwerdt/AnalyzeExerciseData/CodeBook.md

 in the TidyAverages.txt output are listed in this file under **Data about motion obtained from phone**.

+##Activities performed during trials
+ WALKING
+ WALKING_UPSTAIRS
+ WALKING_DOWNSTAIRS
+ SITTING
+ STANDING
+ LAYING

+##Subjects
+There are 30 subjects in the dataset.

 ##Columns in the dataset:
-"Subject\_ID"   - the subject's identification number
+"Subject\_ID"   - the subject identification number

 "Activity\_Name" - the activity being performed while data was collected